em1lx/HuffmanCode/README.md

 # HuffmanCode
-The program compresses the text-only documents.
-The compressed data is stored in a binary file.
+The program compresses the text-only documents